Czechia Work Visa 2024 – Application Process

 Employee Card

 For people who are not from Europe, an employee card is the most popular type of work permit.
 People who have a Long-term Residence Permit can live and work in the Republic of Czechia for more than 90 days.
-For two years, the Employee Card is good.
+For two years, the Employee Card has been good.

 For each job, an employee card is given out.
 A central database of job openings shows the ones that are open to people from other countries.